Climbing the Empire State Building

 This is the most convenient option to climb to the top of the city, with a choice of times and the lowest possible price.
 Don't waste time at the ticket office and get it online!

 The Empire State has two observation decks, one on the 86th floor and one on the 102nd floor.
-With this general admission ticket to the Empire State you get access to the 86th floor and my advice is not to pay the extra fee to access the top deck, it' s not worth it.
+With this general admission ticket to the Empire State you access the 86th and my advice is not to pay the supplement needed to access the top platform, it is not worth it.

-Something you should keep in mind is that the price of admission goes up in high season, and therefore, you will find a greater number of tourists in its observatory.
-Remember that children under 6 years old are free.
+Something you should keep in mind is that the price of admission goes up in high season, and therefore, you will find a greater number of tourists in the observatory.
+Remember that children under 6 years old get in for free.

-Why I like this option: this is the cheapest option to go up to the Empire State and it allows you to do it at the time you want, so you can plan your visit with time (later I leave you tips on what is the best time of the day to go up).
+Why I like this option: this is the cheapest option to climb the Empire State and allows you to do it at the time you want, so you can plan your visit in advance (later I leave tips on what is the best time of day to climb).

 Recommended if... you are eager to enjoy the Manhattan skyline from one of its most legendary buildings.

-How much it costs to climb the Empire State Building
+How much does it cost to climb the Empire State Building

-Booking your Empire State tickets online in advance you will pay around 39 Euros on Hellotickets.
-However, if you are traveling with children, in a group or you have access to a special rate, you may get better prices.
-If you are worried about your budget when organizing your visit to this mythical skyscraper, you can check my guide to Empire State tickets prices so you can see what rate you are entitled to and you can decide how to buy your tickets.
+Booking your tickets for the Empire State Observatory online and in advance you will pay around 39 Euros in Hellotickets.
+However, if you are traveling with children, in a group or have access to a special rate, you may get better prices.
+If you are worried about your budget when organizing your visit to this mythical skyscraper, you can consult my guide to Empire State tickets prices so you can see what rate you are entitled to and you can decide how to buy your tickets.

 Where is and how to get to the Empire State Building

 For example, near the iconic building, located in Midtown, you will have from Central Park and Times Square to other key points of the city as the Flatiron Building.
-Also nearby is the area known as Koreatown, full of bakeries, cafes, Korean barbecue restaurants and karaokes, as well as cosmetic stores with products imported directly from South Korea.
+Also nearby is the area known as Koreatown full of bakeries, cafes, Korean barbecue restaurants and karaokes, as well as cosmetics stores with products imported directly from South Korea.

 Best time to climb the Empire State Building

-When buying your ticket you have to choose a day, when you can enter the Empire State Building at any time you want.
+When you buy your ticket you have to choose a day, when you can access the Empire State at any time you want.
 I am a romantic and I think that going up first thing in the morning or at midnight is a fantasy, but you can choose the time you want, as it is open every day of the year without exception from 8 am to 2 am, and the last elevator up is at 1:15 am.
-Here's everything you need to know about the Empire State Building experience at night.
+Here's everything you need to know about the Empire State experience at night.

 Alex's Traveller Tip

-There is no time limit on your visit to the Empire State Building.
-Most people usually spend about an hour on the observation deck, but you can stay until closing if you feel like it.
+There is no time limit for your visit to the Empire State Building.
+Most people usually spend about an hour on the observation deck, but you can stay until closing time if you feel like it.

 In case you want to go up to the Empire State Building at sunset, my recommendation is to check what time the sun sets and go up to the observatory an hour before to get a good spot and enjoy the visit before it starts to fill up with tourists.